fastrgv/AdaGate/README.md

 ### ImageFiles
 Most images for textures were freely [no copyright indications] available on google images.
 Some wall textures used are from the GPL2.0/GPL3.0-only section of OpenGameArt.Org.
 One other thatched roof texture was used from http://www.mayang.com/textures.
 See mayang_license.txt.
 Others from pixabay.com have a CC0 license.
 More recently, some are from http://all-free-download.com/free-photos/.

 ### ShaderFiles
 Several fragment shader files used were downloaded from http://glslsandbox.com/ and put under ./data/.
 All frag. shaders from glslsandbox are under the MIT license (see mit_license.txt).
 Existing comments or any identifying information was retained.
 What follows are acknowledgments for those that were identifyable.

 "Red Planet" from Mahmud Yuldashev <mahmud9935@gmail.com>, and "waterWorldCCNSA3.fs" with a CreativeCommons license, and which seems to be credited to Alexander Alekseev with mods by Mahmud Yuldashev.

-In order to make any of these usable, I had to modernize them to glsl version 330 specifications, and adapt them to utilize some programatic uniforms for input.
+In order to make any of these usable, I had to modernize them to glsl version 330 specifications, and adapt them to utilize some additional uniforms for input.

+### Avatars
+Several are available under the directory ~/data/avatars/.
+Simply copy your preferred one into ~/data/ and rename to skin.png.
+Also, many other MineCraft avatars can be used.

 ### SkyBoxes
 For some of these, I lowered the horizon slightly for technical reasons;  and for others I converted to png files.